 Raster and Vector Imaging

 Impactful images are essential for nearly all forms of effective graphic communication.
 The theme of this project-based course is the creation and optimization of raster and vector images for cross-media deployment through print, web, and mobile media.
 Through a series of hands-on, laboratory-based exercises, learners employ professional image evaluation and editing techniques in preparation for commercial output.
 Using current software and computer peripherals, learners apply industry best practices to produce, evaluate, and optimize digital raster and vector images.
-Lab 3 (Spring).
+Lab 3, Lecture 2 (Spring).

 Principles of Printing

 This course surveys the materials and processes used in print reproduction.
 Students will learn the basic theory of image reproduction embodied in the analog and digital printing processes, and learn to identify the process origins of print samples.
 Additionally, students will be introduced to material science as it relates to print.
 Lecture 3 (Summer).

 This advanced course focuses on analysis of production workflow efficiencies, process automation, and process optimization with an emphasis on the steps involved in producing, publishing, promoting, and packaging.
 Students gain direct experience with advanced workflow tools through immersive projects.
 (Prerequisite: MAAT-271 or ISTE-105 or equivalent course.)
 Lab 3, Lecture 2 (Spring).